LRueckert/brotato-mod-dps-meter/README.md

 # brotato-mod-dps-meter (3358859974)
-Simple DPS meter for brotato to see weapon damage during the round
+DPS meter for brotato to see weapon damage during the round.
+Works for local co-op.

 <img src="modicon.png" alt="Mod icon"/>